bacpop/PopPUNK/docs/qc.rst

 Removing samples from an existing database
 ------------------------------------------
-You can use the ``prune_poppunk`` command to remove samples from a database, for example those found to be of poor quality.
+You can use the ``poppunk_prune`` command to remove samples from a database, for example those found to be of poor quality.
 Create a file ``remove.txt`` with the names of the samples you wish to remove, one per line, and run::

-   prune_poppunk --remove remove.txt --distances strain_db/strain_db.dists --output pruned_db
+   poppunk_prune --remove remove.txt --distances strain_db/strain_db.dists --output pruned_db

 This will remove the samples from the ``strain_db.dists`` files, from which ``--model-fit`` can be run again.